microsoft/cognitive-services-speech-sdk-js/README.md

     ```
     RunTests.cmd SpeechSubscriptionKey:0123456789abcdef0123456789abcdef SpeechRegion:westcentralus
     ```
-* Option 3: Edit the file `tests\Settings.ts` directly and enter values for you need to run the test.
+* Option 3: Edit the file `tests\Settings.ts` directly and enter values needed to run the test.

 * See summary of the test results in `test-javascript-junit.xml`.